MisoAI/miso-sdk-docs/sites/client-sdk/page/elements/collections.md

 title: Elements - collection elements
 ---

-The following elements are classified as collection elements:
+The following elements are classified as collection elements, which are used to display a collection of items in a list format.

 <table class="table">
   <thead>